ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 - [ ] Users can sign up
 - [ ] Users can sign in
 - [ ] Session management working
-- [ ] Multi-role support working
+- [ ] Multi-role support working (users can have multiple roles in database)
-- [ ] Role selection screen works for multi-role users
+- [ ] RoleEntryScreen allows users to select role before login
-- [ ] Single-role users login directly without selection
+- [ ] Login uses selected role directly (no role selection screen after login)
-- [ ] Role switching works correctly
+- [ ] Users with multiple roles login with selected role only (even if credentials are same)

 ### Real-time
 - [ ] Realtime enabled on tables